 Day 12: Keurboomstrand and Kurland Estate

-We drove to Keurboomstrand where we wanted to do a walk along the shore that would take us to a natural arch, but again it wasn’t meant to be.
-There’s been a heavy storm recently and more than a meter of sand in height had simply been swept from the beach.
+We drove to Keurboomstrand where we wanted to do a walk along the shore that would take us to a natural arch, but again it wasn't meant to be.
+There's been a heavy storm recently and more than a meter of sand covered it.

 We had no idea until we found ourselves stuck in from of a high cliff where there should have been an easy way over it.
 A local saw the puzzled look on our faces as we didn't know where we'd gone wrong – we were only a few minutes into the walk after all – and told us what happened.

-The storm had been so fierce that it had taken a whole lot of sand with it, leaving the beach much lower than it used to be.
+The storm had been so fierce that it had taken a whole lot of sand with it, leaving it much lower than it used to be.